hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

   sccomp_test()
 ```

-> Note: It is recommended to following the instructions for installing `sccomp` on the [GitHub page](https://github.com/MangiolaLaboratory/sccomp?tab=readme-ov-file#installation) under the **GitHub** section.
-Some people may run into issue compiling `cmdstanr`/`cmdstan`.
+> Note: It is recommended to follow the instructions for installing `sccomp` from the [GitHub page](https://github.com/MangiolaLaboratory/sccomp?tab=readme-ov-file#installation) under the **GitHub** section.
+Some people may run into issues compiling `cmdstanr`/`cmdstan`.
 We have found that specific versions of operating systems require extra steps for this compilation.
 >
 > Therefore, the next few lines will be a demo.
 However, we will provide the results of the `sccomp` method near the end so you can load the output yourself.